It can affect their:

 - embarrassed or humiliated

-- guilty or somehow to blame
+- like they're somehow to blame

 - unable to trust